cibilex/new-tutorials/ing/gerunds_infinitives.md

         - `soyut isimler(tendency,urge)+infinitive`
     - `Our teacher adviced us to study harder.`
     - difficult+`infitinive` but difficulty+`gerund`
-* sit,stand,lie +place adverb+  are used with gerunds.
-    - `She was lying on the couch reading a novel.`
-    - `I am standing there doing nothing.`
-* find,catch + personal pronouns+ gerund
-    - `I found him kissing your sister`
-    - `I caught her stealing your eraser.`
 * phrasal verbs can be used with both gerund and infinitives.It depends the pharasal verb itself.
     - `He chickened out of jumping from the crevice.`
     - `He got him round to sign the contract.`